HustWolfzzb/FCWE/fourCornerMethod/README.md

 ![](http://45.59.116.221/fourcorner.png)

 > Sructure of the Four CornerMethod.
-The example Chinese character法(method/law/France) is consists of five numbers34131
+The example Chinese character 法 (method/law/France) is consists of five numbers 34131

 ## Get Chinese four corner codes ##